AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/updating.md

 /bin/bash -c "$(curl -fsSL 'https://sandbox.aztec.network')"
 ```

 It will download and start the latest version of sandbox.
+If you don't have the CLI installed via a node package manager, this command will also update the CLI.

 If you would like to use a fixed version of the sandbox, you can export the `SANDBOX_VERSION` environmental variable.
 If you are unsure what version to use go to [aztec-packages repository](https://github.com/AztecProtocol/aztec-packages/releases) and choose the `aztec-packages` release based on the changelog.